๐Ÿ“ฃHonors Marketing

 Why This Matters

-Digital marketing channels aren't just a list of tactics to memorize—they represent fundamentally different approaches to reaching consumers based on intent, timing, and relationship dynamics.
+Digital marketing channels aren't just a list of tactics to memorize.
+They represent fundamentally different approaches to reaching consumers based on intent, timing, and relationship dynamics.
 When you're tested on marketing strategy, you need to understand why a business would choose one channel over another, how channels work together in an integrated campaign, and what metrics define success for each approach.
-The underlying principles here connect directly to broader concepts like the marketing funnel, customer acquisition cost (CAC), owned vs. paid vs. earned media, and push vs. pull marketing strategies.
+The underlying principles connect directly to broader concepts like the marketing funnel, customer acquisition cost (CAC), owned vs. paid vs. earned media, and push vs. pull marketing strategies.

 Demand Capture Channels

 These channels target consumers who are actively searching for solutions.
-The underlying principle is intent-based marketing—you're meeting customers at the moment they're already looking for what you offer, which typically yields higher conversion rates.
+The underlying principle is intent-based marketing: you're meeting customers at the moment they're already looking for what you offer, which typically yields higher conversion rates.

 Search Engine Optimization (SEO)